Course Catalogue

 - It is suggested that students are working in fundraising roles or are connected to a charity that undertakes fundraising in order to complete assignments and gain the most out of the course

-- You will have three months of access to this eLearning module, giving you plenty of time to explore and complete the content at your own pace
+You will have three months of access to this eLearning module, giving you plenty of time to explore and complete the content at your own pace The course consists of approximately 10 hours of study:

 - 4 hours of eLearning